AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+----- Here is how I would draw a wireframe from written instructions. -----

 On another project, we receive the challenge to create a bowling scorecard.
 I started to translate requirements into user stories and then into tests:

 [Link to tests on Scorecard Bowling Challenge in Javascript](https://github.com/AdrienFabre/bowling-challenge/blob/master/spec/scorecardSpec.js)